Annie Palmer (White Witch of Rose Hall)

 The White Witch is a legendary story of a haunting in Jamaica.
-According to the legend, the spirit of "Annie Palmer" haunts the grounds of Rose Hall, Montego Bay.
+According to the legend, the spirit of a white plantation owner named Annie Palmer haunts the grounds of Rose Hall, Montego Bay.

 Legend

 According to the legend, the spirit of "Annie Palmer" haunts the grounds of Rose Hall Plantation near Montego Bay.
 The story states that she was born in Haiti to an English mother and Irish father and spent most of her life in Haiti.
 When her parents died of yellow fever, she was adopted by a nanny who taught her witchcraft and voodoo.
 She moved to Jamaica and married John Palmer, owner of Rose Hall Plantation.
 Annie murdered Palmer along with two subsequent husbands and numerous male plantation slaves, later being murdered herself by a slave named "Takoo".
 A song about the legend called "The Ballad of Annee Palmer" was recorded by Johnny Cash.
 For many years Cash owned the nearby Cinnamon Hill Great House.